Key changes

 New financial reporting standards

-The new Act will introduce changes for how some societies prepare their financial statements.
+The 2022 Act will introduce changes for how some societies prepare their financial statements.
 New thresholds determine which societies must also have their financial statements audited.
 Once a society reregisters, it will have to start using External Reporting Board (XRB) accounting standards in its financial statements, unless it qualifies as a ‘small society’.

 What's changing for members

-For your society to register under the new Act, it must have a minimum of 10 members.
+For your society to register under the 2022 Act, it must have a minimum of 10 members.
 They can be individuals or body corporates (such as other societies).
 Each new member must consent to being a member.

 Records you must keep